shubham0d/Gsoc-2017-ovirt/GsocFinalReport/FinalReport.md

   * REST request for setting backup flag on storage domain by passing backup true or false.This flag can be used while creating      a domain or importing a domain.

 ### What code get merged
-Dal implementation and REST api changes get merged.
-Other code like backend and webadmin are under review process and hence yet to get merged.
+Most of the code like DAL implementation, backend changes and REST api part has been merged.
+Remaining code like webadmin and search option is under review process.

 ### What left to do
 There is nothing specific left to do.